 Training of all health and social care staff, particularly those who act as gate keepers such as GPs, is critical in developing measures to effectively tackle malnutrition in the community.
-There are currently e-learning modules in place through the Royal College of GPs, and the Managing Adult Malnutrition in the Community Pathway set up by a multidisciplinary group and widely endorsed by professional bodies is aimed at health care professionals.
+However, it is also important that everyone is aware of what they can do if they think someone is not eating so well.